If you are in need of Respondus 4.0, please contact Dee Thornton at dthornt@ju.edu or 1 904 256-7972.

 blocked program before restarting.

-4. Login to your Blackboard or Canvas course.
+4. Login to your Blackboard.

 5. Navigate to the test and select it.